 SUNY Poly’s Utica campus offers on-site housing in traditional residence halls and suite style buildings for undergraduate and graduate students.
 The residential life staff is committed to providing a safe, inclusive, and supportive experience for all students.
 We offer a variety of gender-inclusive housing options to ensure that residential living is a positive experience for residents of all gender identities and gender expressions.
 When sharing a residence, all students can specify and/or select the preferred gender of their roommate.
 If you are interested in additional information regarding gender-inclusive room or suites, we can provide you with a personal and private assessment of the available options and assist in finding the best arrangement for you.
 To discuss your interest or preferences, please contact Jennifer Adams in Residential Life & Housing at 315-792-7810.

 Some first-year students, upper-class students and graduate students reside in Mohawk and Adirondack complexes.
 Buildings hold 16 students in 4-person suites with a shared bathroom and common living room.
-Bedrooms in Mohawk and Adirondack are primarily single, with a small number of double and triple rooms available in Adirondack, only.
+Bedrooms in Mohawk and Adirondack are primarily singles, with a small number of double and triple rooms available in Adirondack, only.
 Both Mohawk and Adirondack have an efficiency kitchen and lounge available in a common area for resident student use.

 In the Fall of 2020, SUNY Poly will open SUNY’s first zero-net, carbon-certified residence hall, representing a new level of energy performance in college student housing.
 Hilltop Hall will have rigorous requirements that ensure outstanding levels of energy savings and provide a healthy living environment for students.
-In the early spring of 2020, residential students will have their first chance to apply to be residents in this state of the art community as part of the housing application and selection process for 2020-2021.
+In the early spring of 2020, residential students of all class years will have their first chance to apply to be residents in this state of the art community as part of the housing application and selection process for 2020-2021.
 This unique residential complex will bring together students from any major who are interested in being part of an ecologically, socially and economically healthy environment.
 Residents will be expected to have a commitment to sustainable living within the building, as well as expectations to be active members of opportunities to experience, discuss, and contribute to healthy environments on and off campus.
 Experiences for Hilltop residents may include a trip to a local food cooperative, a local farm, a recycling facility, reservoir or landfill, hiking, biking, and on campus landscaping, student sustainability initiatives, etc.

 Housing at the SUNY Poly Albany campus is hosted by the University at Albany and the residential experience is managed and supported by the full time professionals in the Residential Life Office at the University at Albany.
 SUNY Poly residents in Albany will reside at Freedom Apartments, in 3 or 4 person apartments that include in-apartment storage space, living rooms and full kitchens.
 Freedom Apartments are located directly adjacent to the academic buildings, labs and clean rooms at the Albany campus.